Fractional Brauer configuration algebras III: fractional Brauer graph algebras of type MS: introduction

 Moreover, recently Duffield determined explicitly in \cite{D} the Auslander-Reiten components (abbr.
 AR-components) of BGAs in terms of the defining BGs.
-Note that about thirty years before Erdmann and Skowro\'nski had obtained a general description in \cite{ES} on the representation types and the AR-components of self-injective special biserial algebras.
-Since $f_{ms}$-BGAs are self-injective special biserial and defined by fractional Brauer graphs in type MS (abbr. $f_{ms}$-BGs), it is natural to ask how to describe explicitly the representation types and AR-components of $f_{ms}$-BGAs in terms of defining $f_{ms}$-BGs.
+(Note that about thirty years ago Erdmann and Skowro\'nski had already obtained a general description in \cite{ES} on the representation types and the AR-components of self-injective special biserial algebras.)
+Since $f_{ms}$-BGAs ($\subseteq$ self-injective special biserial algebras) are generalization of BGAs ($\subseteq$ symmetric special biserial algebras), it is natural to ask how to characterize the representation types and AR-components of $f_{ms}$-BGAs.

-To achieve this, our original idea is to use the covering theory for $f_{ms}$-BGs developed in \cite{LL2}.
+To achieve this, our first idea is to use the covering theory for $f_{ms}$-BGs developed in \cite{LL2} to reduce an $f_{ms}$-BG to a smaller $f_{ms}$-BG (and hopefully to a BG).
 However, since a quotient of an $f_{ms}$-BG by a group of automorphisms may not again be an $f_{ms}$-BG, we need a variation of the notion $f_{ms}$-BG.
-Therefore we define Brauer $G$-sets, which are generalizations of $f_{ms}$-BGs, and they are closed under quotients.
-We further develop a covering theory for Brauer $G$-sets, and define the fundamental groups of Brauer $G$-sets.
+Therefore we define Brauer $G$-sets, which is generalization of $f_{ms}$-BGs.
+We further develop a covering theory for Brauer $G$-sets so that the natural projection of any Brauer $G$-set to its quotient becomes a covering of Brauer $G$-sets, and we define the fundamental groups of Brauer $G$-sets.
+It should be noted that the quotient of an $f_{ms}$-BG $E$ by a group $\Pi$ of automorphisms can be viewed as an $f_{ms}$-BC, but if the action of $\Pi$ on $E$ is not admissible, then the natural quotient $E\rightarrow E/\Pi$ is not a covering of f-BCs in the sense of \cite{LL2}.
+In our reduction process in this paper, we frequently use nonadmissible actions, this is why we need a more flexible covering theory in the situation of Brauer $G$-sets.